The 4-dimensional disc embedding theorem and dual spheres: Introduction

 such that $\ol{F}$ has the same boundary as $F$ and admits a generically immersed, geometrically dual collection of framed spheres~$\{\ol g_i\}_{i=1}^k$, such that $\ol{g}_i$ is homotopic to $g_i$ for each~$i$.

 Moreover, if $f_i$ is a generic immersion, then it induces a framing of the normal bundle of its boundary circle.
-The embedding $\ol{f}_i$ may be assumed to induce the same framing. \end{theoremalpha}
+The embedding $\ol{f}_i$ may then be assumed to induce the same framing. \end{theoremalpha}

-\begin{remark} Our statement of Theorem~\ref{thm:FQ51A-intro} differs from~\cite[Theorem~5.1A]{FQ} in that we emphasise that the input is purely homotopy theoretic, and we control the homotopy classes of the dual spheres.
-The interested reader can use the discussion in Remark~\ref{remark:normal-bundles} to see that even the original continuous maps $f_i$ induce framings modulo $2$ on the boundary circles. \end{remark}
+\begin{remark} Our statement of \cref{thm:FQ51A-intro} differs from~\cite{FQ}*{Theorem~5.1A} in that we emphasise that the input is purely homotopy theoretic, and we control the homotopy classes of the dual spheres.
+The interested reader can use the discussion in \cref{remark:normal-bundles} to see that even the original continuous maps $f_i$ induce framings modulo $2$ on the boundary circles. \end{remark}

+\begin{remark} The geometrically dual spheres in the conclusion of the disc embedding theorem imply that inclusion induces an isomorphism $\pi_1(M) \cong \pi_1(M \sm \bigcup_i \ol{f}_i)$.
+As in \cite{FQ}, we refer to a collection of immersed surfaces whose removal does not change the fundamental group as \emph{$\pi_1$-negligible}. \end{remark}

-We discuss topological immersions in Section~\ref{subsec:generic-immersions}, where we also explain why a topological generic immersion $f$ admits a linear normal bundle $\nu(f)$ whose total space is embedded in~$M$ apart from finitely many plumbings.
-If the base of $\nu(f)$ is a disc, and so in particular contractible, then this bundle has a unique trivialisation, or framing, which is used in the last paragraph of Theorem~\ref{thm:FQ51A-intro}.
+We discuss topological immersions in \cref{subsec:generic-immersions}, where we also explain why a topological generic immersion $f$ admits a linear normal bundle $\nu(f)$ whose total space is embedded in~$M$ apart from finitely many plumbings.
+If the base of $\nu(f)$ is a disc, and so in particular contractible, then this bundle has a unique trivialisation, or framing, which is used in the last paragraph of the statement of \cref{thm:FQ51A-intro}.

-The notion of a \emph{good} group will be recalled in Definition~\ref{def:good-group}.
-Practically, it suffices to know that the class of good groups is known to contain groups of subexponential growth~\cite{Freedman-Teichner:1995-1, Krushkal-Quinn:2000-1}, and to be closed under subgroups, quotients, extensions, and colimits~\cite[p.\ 44]{FQ}.
+We recall the notion of a \emph{good} group, from \cites{Freedman-Teichner:1995-1,DET-book-goodgroups}, in \cref{def:good-group}.
+For applications, it suffices to know that the class of good groups is known to contain groups of subexponential growth~\cites{Freedman-Teichner:1995-1, Krushkal-Quinn:2000-1}, and to be closed under subgroups, quotients, extensions, and colimits~\cite{FQ}*{p.\ 44}.
 In particular, all finite groups and all solvable groups are good.
 It is not known whether non-abelian free groups are good.